wesleyboar/DS-User-Guide/user-guide/docs/usecases/kumar/usecase.md

-# Material Point Method for landslide modeling
+# Material Point Method for Landslide Modeling

 **Krishna Kumar - University of Texas at Austin**